 Our own measurements

-Advantages and disadvantages of capsule coffee in a small roastery
+Advantages and Disadvantages of Capsule Coffee in a Small Roastery

-Theme | Advantages | Disadvantages |
+| Topic | Advantages | Disadvantages |

-customer base | Huge due to large Nespresso customer base | – |
+| Customer Base | Huge due to large Nespresso customer base | – |

-Coffee quality | Within the capsule segment, small roasters can stand out in terms of quality | Limited, as you're limited to a narrow range of parameters that you can change yourself.
+| Coffee Quality | Within the "capsule" segment, a small roaster can stand out in terms of quality. | Limited, as one operates within a narrow band of parameters that can be changed.
 Depending on the machine, the result may taste different. |

-dialog | interesting for new customers who would like to break out of the Nespresso world | For existing customers, this may be a question mark, but can be resolved with good communication |
+| Dialogue | Interesting for new customers who want to break out of the Nespresso world. | May raise questions for existing customers, but can be handled with good communication. |

-ecology | Very efficient system in terms of resources | Material used for packaging |
+| Ecology | Very efficient system in terms of resources. | Material use for packaging. |

-And now?
+So now what?
 No more coffee?

 LCA by Quantis